junxit/us-congress-bills-119/bill.md

   - **(3)** A description of achievements under any such memorandum or agreement.
   - **(4)** A description of the plans of the Administrator, in consultation with the Chair, to continue activities to expand employment opportunities for individuals with disabilities.

 ## § 3.
-Compliance with CUTGO
+No additional funds authorized

-No additional amounts are authorized to be appropriated to carry out this Act or the amendments made by this Act.
+No additional funds are authorized to carry out the requirements of this Act.